Ubuntu: Official distributions

 Most Ubuntu editions and flavours simply install a different set of default packages compared to the standard Ubuntu Desktop.
 Since they share the same package repositories, all of the same software is available for each of them.
 Ubuntu Core is the sole exception as it only has access to packages in the Snap Store.

-Ubuntu had some official distributions that have been discontinued, such as Edubuntu; including some previously supported by Canonical, like Ubuntu Touch, that is now maintained by volunteers (UBports Community).
+Ubuntu had some official distributions that have been discontinued, such as Gobuntu; including some previously supported by Canonical, like Ubuntu Touch, that is now maintained by volunteers (UBports Community).

 Unofficial distributions

 Alongside the official flavours are those that are unofficial.
-These are still in the process of becoming recognized as official flavours by Canonical.
+These are still in the process of becoming recognised as official flavours by Canonical.

 Cloud computing

-Ubuntu offers Ubuntu Cloud Images which are pre-installed disk images that have been customized by Ubuntu engineering to run on cloud-platforms such as Amazon EC2, OpenStack, Microsoft Azure and LXC.
+Ubuntu offers Ubuntu Cloud Images which are pre-installed disk images that have been customised by Ubuntu engineering to run on cloud-platforms such as Amazon EC2, OpenStack, Microsoft Azure and LXC.
 Ubuntu is also prevalent on VPS platforms such as DigitalOcean.

 Ubuntu has support for OpenStack, with Eucalyptus to OpenStack migration tools added by Canonical.
-Ubuntu 11.10 added focus on OpenStack as the Ubuntu's preferred IaaS offering though Eucalyptus is also supported.
-Another major focus is Canonical Juju for provisioning, deploying, hosting, managing, and orchestrating enterprise data center infrastructure services, by, with, and for the Ubuntu Server.
+Ubuntu 11.10 added focus on OpenStack as the Ubuntu's preferred IaaS offering, though Eucalyptus is also supported.
+Another major focus is Canonical Juju for provisioning, deploying, hosting, managing, and orchestrating enterprise data centre infrastructure services, by, with, and for the Ubuntu Server.